NBISweden/IgDiscover-legacy/docs/installation.rst

 Installation
 ============

-IgY-Pipe is written in Python 3 and needs a Linux distribution to run.
+IgDiscover is written in Python 3 and needs a Linux distribution to run.
 It may even work on OS X and even Windows, but this has not been tested.

-IgY-Pipe depends on many programs that are not available in most Linux distributions.
+IgDiscover depends on many programs that are not available in most Linux distributions.
 To simplify the installation process, we provide everything as `conda <http://conda.pydata.org/docs/>`_ packages.
-Conda makes it possible to install IgY-Pipe with a single command, but conda itself needs to be installed first.
+Conda makes it possible to install IgDiscover with a single command, but conda itself needs to be installed first.
 If you do not want to use conda, follow the :ref:`manual installation instructions <manual-installation>`.